jacstn/golang-service-check/readme.md

-# Vigilate
+# Service Check

-This is the source code for the second project in the Udemy course Working with Websockets in Go (Golang).
+Project demonstrating how to work with Websockets in Go (Golang).

 A dead simple monitoring service, intended to replace things like Nagios.